Independent Wealth Managers – What Is It And What They Do

 What are the types of independent wealth managers?

-This is a type of manager who is responsible for day to day financial management.
+This is a type of manager who is responsible for day to day financial management or help with your finances to invest in the right stock.
 Many of the stockbrokers we have dealt with during our investing years were avid investors and became brokers through their educational efforts.
 Many other types of assets managers, such as bonds, mutual funds, and real estate and land contracts, can all be found at different investment firms throughout your community.

 Another type of asset manager is asset consultants, responsible for finding new investment opportunities and identifying areas of growth within the current asset base.
 These types of firms often have an investment director on staff who can handle all inquiries regarding investments.
 Many times these directors hold a Masters degree in finance or an Investment Counseling degree.
 Suppose you’re looking into becoming an investment consultant.
 In that case, you’ll want to take some time to complete a four-year college program at an accredited university or college and get a full stock trading license before you even think about becoming involved with any asset management firm.